-7 Types of Credit Cards and How to Choose the Right One
+7 Types of Credit Cards; Choose the Right One

 Credit cards are a helpful financial tool if you use them responsibly.
 Although they began as simple charge cards in 1950 designed for dining out, credit cards have evolved dramatically over time.